willhansen/kotlin/compiler/testData/diagnostics/ReadMe.md

     return <!TYPE_MISMATCH(String; Nothing)!>"OK"<!>

-Note: if you're unsure what text should be added for the parameters, just leave the parentheses empty and the failed test will present the actual values in the assertion message.
+Note: if you're unsure what text should be added for the parameters, just leave the parentheses empty and the failed test will present the actual konstues in the assertion message.

 ## Directives